 Do you want to learn how to grow crystals?
 Growing crystals is a fun and educational science project.
 You learn about solubility and how molecules interact and stack together, plus you get a beautiful souvenir to keep for your efforts.
 This is a collection of crystal growing projects you can do with materials you either have at home or can get at a store or online.
+You can make crystals by dissolving chemicals in water or by melting solids and crystallizing them as they cool.

 To grow crystals from common chemicals that dissolve in water, the general steps you take are: